 Develop an effective and efficient equipment certification process and ensure adherence to global standards benefits both the industry and users, as it protects the integrity of the telecom networks, guarantees that consumers get standard equipment that works and prevents frequency spectrum interferences.

 Facilitate the introduction and expansion of electronic transactions over the Internet and the development of efficient security systems in this regard.

-Adopt a strict hierarchical architecture for the public key infrastructure (PKI) set up as it is becoming central to efforts to protect digital identity for individuals and organizations, enabling advanced e-business, e-government and e-commerce activities.